openattic/openattic/documentation/install_guides/multinode_setup.rst

 Note that these two systems don't necessarily need to have the exact same specifications (e.g. hardware, hard disks).
-However, the version of |oA| and the operating system running on these hosts must be identical.
+However, the version of |oA| and the operating system (and particularly the Django version) running on these hosts must be identical.

 In the example below, Debian Linux is assumed as the operating system.
 The path names to configuration files and some configuration details (e.g. PostgreSQL or firewall configuration) might differ on other platforms.